Tag archive for: Simulation

 How?

-Using simulation suits made up of several elements, participants put themselves in the shoes of an elderly person by experiencing the physical and mental challenges associated with aging.
+Using simulation scenarios composed of several elements, participants put themselves in the shoes of an older adult by experiencing the physical and emotional challenges associated with aging.

 SPECIAL GLASSES

-THE HEADPHONES
+HEADPHONES

-It causes high-frequency hearing loss.
+It causes high-frequency hearing loss

-THE WEIGHT VEST
+THE WEIGHTED VEST

-This vest allows participants to experience spinal curvature, forward pelvic tilt, poor posture, restricted mobility, loss of strength, increased physical stress, and/or impaired balance.
+This vest allows participants to experience spinal curvature, anterior pelvic tilt, postural weakness, restricted mobility, loss of strength, increased physical stress, and/or impaired balance.

 GLOVES

-They cause restricted hand mobility, decreased agility, and decreased tactile sensation.
+They cause reduced hand mobility, decreased dexterity, and diminished tactile sensation

 ANKLE WEIGHTS

-Ankle weights cause loss of muscle strength, impaired coordination, and an unsteady gait with shuffling feet.
+Ankle weights cause a loss of muscle strength, impaired coordination, and an unsteady gait due to shuffling

-THE SOFT SOLE OF THE OVERBOOT
+THE SOFT INSOLE OF THE OVERBOOT

-This special sole provides a spongy feel and reduces sensitivity to contact with the ground, allowing you to experience a feeling of insecurity.
+This unique sole provides a cushioned feel and reduces the sensation of contact with the ground, creating a sense of instability

 SPECIAL GLOVES

-These other gloves enable the simulation of tremors, reproduced realistically thanks to electrical muscle stimulation and a continuously adjustable control module.
+These other gloves enable the simulation of tremors, which are realistically reproduced through electrical muscle stimulation and a continuously adjustable control module

 Feedback from our students

-Every year, this innovative workshop is offered to students at the School to complement their curriculum and improve their understanding of the elderly.
+Every year, this innovative workshop is offered to students at the school to supplement their curriculum and deepen their understanding of older adults.
 The feedback has been overwhelmingly positive:

-Mariam: “This afternoon, I experienced what the elderly people I care for go through every day.
-Muscle pain, hearing and vision problems, slowness, due to an environment that is no longer suitable for them to move around safely.”
+Mariam: “This afternoon, I experienced what the elderly people I care for go through every day: muscle pain, hearing and vision problems, and slowness—all caused by an environment that is no longer safe for them to navigate.”

-Maïlys: “In a professional setting, I will pay particular attention to these 'pains' and the way in which people experience and endure them in their daily lives in order to best adapt the responses to their needs."
+Maïlys: “In a professional setting, I will pay even closer attention to these “pains” and how people experience and cope with them in their daily lives, so that I can best tailor my responses to their needs.”

 More photos:

-As part of the 800th anniversary celebrations of the Faculty of Medicine, in partnership withthe National Academy of Surgery, we will be hosting the Academy of Surgery's annual conference on our Arnaud de Villeneuve campus.
+As part of the 800th anniversary celebrations of the Faculty of Medicine, in partnership withthe National Academy of Surgery, we will host the Academy of Surgery’s annual conference at our Arnaud de Villeneuve campus.

-A symposium organized to mark the 800th anniversary of the Faculty of Medicine.
+A symposium organized to mark the 800th anniversary of the School of Medicine.

-Members of the National Academy of Surgery will meet to discuss the role of robotics and AI in 21st-century surgery and will consider the future training of surgeons.
-A tribute will be paid to François de Lapeyronie, one of the fathers of modern surgery and founder of the Royal Academy of Surgery.
+Members of the National Academy of Surgery will gather to discuss the role of robotics and AI in 21st-century surgery and to explore the future of surgical training.
+A tribute will be paid to François de Lapeyronie, one of the founding fathers of modern surgery and founder of the Royal Academy of Surgery.

-Conference program, October 21, 2021, at the Historic Building
+Conference Program, October 21, 2021, at the Historic Building

 4:00 p.m.